-Canon 750D versus Nikon D5300
+Canon 750D vs Nikon D5300

 The Canon EOS 750D (called Canon T6i in some regions) and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in February 2015 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (8 percent) than the Canon 750D.
 Moreover, the D5300 is markedly lighter (14 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the D5300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (750D) and the Nikon Lens Catalog (D5300).

 Concerning battery life, the 750D gets 440 shots out of its LP-E17 battery, while the D5300 can take 600 images on a single charge of its EN-EL14a power pack.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 750D||132 mm||101 mm||78 mm||555 g||440||n||Feb 2015||749||ebay.com|